Computational Capabilities and Compiler Development for Neutral Atom Quantum Processors: Connecting Tool Developers and Hardware Experts: The Neutral Atom Quantum Computing Platform

 \section{The Neutral Atom Quantum Computing Platform}

 Building on continuous efforts in using NAs for atomic clocks and analog quantum simulations, several recent experimental and theoretical breakthroughs have allowed this platform to evolve into a promising candidate for scalable digital quantum computing \cite{graham_2022_multiqubit, saffman_2010_quantum, saffman_2016_quantum, adams_2020_rydberg, henriet_2020_quantum, morgado_2021_quantum, wu_2021_a_concise, levine_2019_parallel,levine_2018_highfidelity}.
 This section provides an overview of the fundamental physical principles essential for employing NAs in quantum computing and the resulting additional capabilities.
 Based on that, we then translate these physical principles and processes to a hardware-aware but more abstract problem formulation, establishing a connection between physics and computer science and, hence, hardware experts and tool developers.
 This results in ``take-home messages'' for tool developers, which are provided in terms of dedicated boxes covering optimization constraints as well as figures of merit and entailing everything relevant for compiler development.
+Individuals with prior knowledge of NAs and/or compilation for quantum hardware may only check these boxes or bypass the corresponding sections completely.
 In the following, we first show that the NAQC is a suitable candidate for universal quantum computation.
 We discuss in depth the NA capabilities and error sources, each entailed by one of the aforementioned summary boxes focusing on the three hardware-dependent compilation steps of synthesis, mapping, and routing, extended by hardware and error discussions.